s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 ```
 awk '{a=$4-$3;print $1,'\t',a;}' ~/lab08-$MYGIT/NP_036387.2/NP_036387.2.rps-blast.out | sort -k2nr
 ```
 We can also find the protein with a domain annotation that has the best e-value.
-Lower e-values indicates significant alignments, which suggest true evolutionary relationships rather than randomness or chance events.
+Lower e-values indicates significant alignments, which suggest true evolutionary relationships rather than random or chance events.
 ```
 cut -f 1,5 -d $'\t' ~/lab08-$MYGIT/NP_036387.2/NP_036387.2.rps-blast.out
 ```